You know you should be using KPI to measuree your digital marketing efforts.

 Selecting the good website KPIs is an essential part of monitoring and evaluating your site’s success.

 The metrics you prioritize can shape how you view your progress and help you determine how to improve your site for even better results.

-Which metrics do you use to measure your website’s most important goals?
+Which metrics do you use to measure your website’s most important Key Performance Indicators?